Canon 50D versus Canon 7D

-So what is the bottom line?
+So what conclusions can be drawn?
 Which of the two cameras – the Canon 50D or the Canon 7D – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - More affordable: Was introduced into a lower priced segment (24 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in August 2008).

 - More detail: Has more megapixels (17.9 vs 15.1MP), which boosts linear resolution by 9%.

 - Broader imaging potential: Can capture not only stills but also 1080/30p video.